skillaztech/Skillaz.SecureChat/readme.md

 - Message length (symbols count)
 - *TBD...*

-## Prerequirements

-1. Open specific TCP port on machine, where you want to access to (Default: `63211`).
-2. Install Skillaz Secure Chat
-3. Setup `ClientTcpPort` and `ListenerTcpPort` into `appsettings.yaml` file to port, you've set in 1st step.
-4. Setup limitations into `appsettings.yaml` to fit your requirements

 ## Quick start

 1. Download installer for your operation system from releases page